Now Apocalypse

 Now Apocalypse is an American comedy television series that aired for one season of ten episodes from March 10 to May 12, 2019, on Starz.
 The series was written by Gregg Araki and Karley Sciortino.
 Araki also was director and executive producer alongside Steven Soderbergh and Gregory Jacobs.
-Starz canceled the series on July 26, 2019.
+Starz canceled the series after one season on July 26, 2019.

 Premise

 Ulysses, his friends Carly and Ford, and Ford's girlfriend Severine navigate love, sex, and fame in Los Angeles.
 Troubled by sinister, premonitory dreams, Ulysses wonders if the end of the world as we know it is coming, or if he is simply suffering some kind of marijuana-fueled delusions.